mithunshanbhag/mithunshanbhag.github.io/_posts/2025-02-28-my-dev-setup.md

   * I use [Settings Sync](https://code.visualstudio.com/docs/editor/settings-sync) to ensure that my vscode settings & extensions are synced across all my machines.
   * I have some 50+ extensions installed ([see full list here](https://gist.github.com/mithunshanbhag/ad7c4d02856eac62244ccaf37d29ea2c)).

 > I've been meaning to play with [Rider](https://www.jetbrains.com/rider/) for a while now.
 I've heard good things about it, especially for .NET Core development.
-But I'm so set in my ways with Visual Studio (especially the key bindings) that I haven't made the switch yet.
+But I'm so set in my ways with Visual Studio + ReSharper (especially the key bindings) that I haven't made the switch yet.

 ## AI development tools